Pushing the limits of self-supervised ResNets: Can we outperform supervised learning without labels on ImageNet?: Pretraining on ImageNet -- implementation details and additional results

 \subsection{Semi-supervised learning}

 We further test \alpharelic{} representations learned on bigger ResNet models in the semi-supervised setting.
-For this, we follow the semi-supervised protocol as in \cite{chen2020simple,grill2020bootstrap,caron2020unsupervised}.
+For this, we follow the semi-supervised protocol as in \citep{zhai2019s4l,chen2020simple,grill2020bootstrap,caron2020unsupervised}.
 First, we initialize the encoder with the parameters of the pretrained representation and we add on top of this encoder a linear classifier which is randomly initialized.
-Then we train both the encoder and the linear layer using either $1\%$ or $10\%$ of the ImageNet training data; for this we use the splits introduced in \cite{chen2020simple} which have been used in all the methods we compare to \cite{grill2020bootstrap,caron2020unsupervised,dwibedi2021little,lee2021compressive}.
+Then we train both the encoder and the linear layer using either $1\%$ or $10\%$ of the ImageNet training data; for this we use the splits introduced in \citep{chen2020simple} which have been used in all the methods we compare to \citep{grill2020bootstrap,caron2020unsupervised,dwibedi2021little,lee2021compressive}.
 For training, we randomly crop the image and resize it to $224\times 224$ and then randomly apply a horizontal flip.
 At test time, we resize images to 256 pixels along the shorter side with bicubic resampling and apply a $224\times 224$ center crop to it.
 Both for training and testing, after performing the above processing, we normalize the color channels by substracting the average channel value and dividing by the standard deviation of the channel value (as computed on ImageNet).
 Note that this is the same data preprocessing protocol as in the linear evaluation protocol.
 To train the model, we use a cross entropy loss with stochastic gradient descent with Nesterov momentum of $0.9$.
 For both $1\%$ and $10\%$ settings, we train for $20$ epochs and decay the initial learning rate by a factor $0.2$ at $12$ and $16$ epochs.
-Following the approach of \cite{caron2020unsupervised}, we use the optimizer with different learning rates for the encoder and linear classifier parameters.
+Following the approach of \citep{caron2020unsupervised}, we use the optimizer with different learning rates for the encoder and linear classifier parameters.
 For the $1\%$ setting, we use a batch size of $2048$ and base learning rates of $10$ and $0.04$ for the linear layer and encoder, respectively; we do not use any weight decay or other regularization technique.
 For the $10\%$ setting, we use a batch size of $512$ and base learning rates of $0.3$ and $0.004$ for the linear layer and encoder, respectively; we use a weight decay of $1e-5$, but do not use any other regularization technique.
-From table \ref{semi_sup_other}, we see that \alpharelic{} outperforms competing self-supervised methods on ResNet50 $2\times$ in both the $1\%$ and $10\%$ setting.
-For larger ResNets, ResNet50 $4\times$ and ResNet200 $2\times$, \alpharelic{} is state-of-the-art with respect to top-1 accuracy for the low-data regime of $1\%$.
-On these networks for the higher data regime of $10\%$ BYOL outperforms \alpharelic{}.
-Note that BYOL trains their semi-supervised models for $30$ or $50$ epochs whereas \alpharelic{} is trained only for $20$ epochs.
-We hypothesize that longer training (e.g. $30$ or $50$ epochs as BYOL) is needed for \alpharelic{} representations on larger ResNets as there are more model parameters.